zeefromzee/1pr-day/README.md

 Each project directory contains:

-1. Source code in either C++ or Python
+1. Source code in either C++, Python or any other language
 2. A brief description of the project goal
 3. Instructions on how to build or run the project
 4. Any relevant documentation or notes